Consultations offered at our three convenient locations in Encino, Glendale and Bakersfield

 Lipedema and Obesity

 Lipedema is often associated with obesity, but the two conditions are not interchangeable.
 Lipedema can occur in patients at varying weights.
 Moreover, treatments for obesity have not been shown to be effective treatments for lipedema.
-Fatty tissue in obese patients presents a different texture as the lipedemic fatty tissue is tougher, tender to the touch and unsmooth.
-Lipedemic fat at the second and third levels often develops into fist-sized lobules due to fluid concentration and inflammation.
+Fatty tissue in obese patients presents a different texture as the lipidemic fatty tissue is tougher, tender to the touch and unsmooth.
+Lipidemic fat at the second and third levels often develops into fist-sized lobules due to fluid concentration and inflammation.
 Obesity can often be addressed with lifestyle adjustments where lipedema treatment requires closer attention.